python-cffi/cffi/doc/source/cdef.rst

 Usually, the right thing to do is to call this method with True.
 Be aware (particularly on Python 2) that, afterwards, you need to pass unicode strings as arguments instead of byte strings.
-(Before cffi version 0.9, ``TCHAR`` and friends where hard-coded as unicode, but ``UNICODE`` was, inconsistently, not defined by default.)

 .. _loading-libraries: